QuantEcon/cbc_2024/source_files/tuesday/inventory_dynamics.md

 Next let’s take a look at how the distribution sequence evolves over time.

-We will go back to using ordinary Python `for` loops.

 Here is code that repeatedly shifts the cross-section forward while recording the cross-section at the dates in `sample_dates`.